Experienced Sex Crimes Defense Lawyers in Bowie and Crofton

 As a part of the sentencing for a sex crime, the judge can order a person to sign up on the Maryland Sex Offender Registry, which is public information that anyone can access.
 Like the National Sex Offender Registry, the Maryland Registry keeps records of those convicted of sex crimes in Maryland.
 Getting your name removed from the registry is a complex process, but it is not impossible.
 Contact us to learn more.

 How our Bowie & Crofton sex crime defense attorneys can help

 If you are facing sex crime charges, you need the help of an aggressive Bowie criminal justice attorney.
 We will do whatever possible under the law to protect your future and minimize your charges.
 At Carey Law Office, we are here to help.

 We understand how devastating it can be to face the consequences of felony charges with their severe consequences.
 We have helped countless clients before you who faced similar charges.
 You can feel confident in our support and in the knowledgeable guidance you will receive about your challenging circumstances and we will help you achieve the best possible outcome given the facts of your case.
 Your Bowie criminal defense attorney should protect your rights within the criminal justice system without judgement, and eliminate, or at least minimize, any potential damage to you, your reputation, or the life you want to lead.
 We will get you through this.

 Contact Carey Law Office for aggressive representation

 If you have been charged with a crime, Carey Law Office is ready to help.
 We have locations in Bowie and Crofton, and we serve clients in Anne Arundel County, Prince George’s County, and the surrounding areas.
 We offer a level of personal attention to you and your case that you might not find at a larger firm.
-You may call 301-464-2500 or fill out the contact form to schedule a consultation.
+You may call 301-464-2500 or fill out our contact form to schedule a consultation.